 Fairburn Tower, Ross-shire

-Help us save one of Scotland's most prized tower houses
+Scaffolding going up at one of Scotland's most prized tower houses

 Listed Category A, Fairburn Tower is a rare and precious survival, built in 1545 for Murdo Mackenzie, a Gentleman of the Bedchamber of King James V. The romance of its history matches that of its setting amid wide and beautiful views of Strathconon, some 20 miles west of Inverness.